Skip to main content

 nameRequired.
 Unique step identifier

 typeRequired.
-Step type (bash, function, foreach, etc.)
+Step type (bash, function, foreach, parallel-steps, remote-bash, http, llm, agent)

 depends_onArray of step names this step depends on (enables parallel execution)